catull/graphql-with-java/GRAPHQL_FOR_JAVA.md

 -   **persistence:** Many [tutorials](https://www.graphql-java.com/tutorials/getting-started-with-spring-boot), [getting-started guides](https://netflix.github.io/dgs/), and [overviews](https://docs.spring.io/spring-graphql/reference/) only address in-memory data models, stopping well short of interacting with a database.
 This guide shows you *some* ways to cross this crucial chasm and discusses *some* of the consequences, challenges, and trade-offs involved.
 This is a vast topic so I barely scratch the surface, but it's a start.
 The primary goal is to support `Query` operations.
 A stretch goal is to support `Mutation` operations. `Subscription` operations are thoroughly off-the-table for now.
 -   **flexibility:** I wrote above that just *how* expressive, efficient, discoverable, and simple we make our GraphQL API is technically a choice we make, but is practically a property that emerges from other choices we make.
 I also wrote that building GraphQL API servers is difficult for data producers.
 Consequently, many data producers cope with that difficulty by dialing way back on those other properties of the API.
 Many GraphQL API servers in the real world are inflexible, are superficial, are shallow, and are in many ways "GraphQL-in-name-only."
 This guide shows *some* of what's involved in going beyond the *status quo* and how that comes into tension with other properties, like efficiency. **Spoiler Alert**: It isn't pretty.
 -   **efficiency:** In fairness, many GraphQL API servers in the real world achieve decent efficiency, albeit at the expense of flexibility, by essentially encoding REST API endpoints into a shallow GraphQL schema.
 The standard approach in GraphQL is the [data-loader pattern](https://www.graphql-java.com/documentation/batching/), but few tutorials really show how this is used even with an in-memory data model let alone with a database.
 This guide offers one implementation of the data loader pattern to combat the N+1 problem.
 Again, we see how that comes into tension with flexibility and simplicity.
 -   **modernity:** Anyone writing a Java application that accesses a database will have to make choices about *how* to access a database.
 That could involve just [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) and raw SQL (for a relational database) but arguably the current industry standard is still to use an Object-Relational Mapping ([ORM](https://web.archive.org/web/20220823105749/http://blogs.tedneward.com/post/the-vietnam-of-computer-science/)) layer like [Hibernate](https://hibernate.org/orm/), [jooq](https://www.jooq.org/), or the standard [JPA](https://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html).
 Getting an ORM to play nice with GraphQL is a tall order, may not be prudent, and may not even be possible.
 Few if any other guides touch this with a ten-foot-pole.
-This guide at least ~~makes an attemp~~ *will make an attempt with an ORM in the future!*
+This guide at least ~~makes an attempt~~ *will make an attempt with an ORM in the future!*

 The recipe I follow in this guide for building a GraphQL API server in Java *for a relational database* is the following: